Nightclub security bouncer job description and security duties.

 - Supervise security closely for compliance with training.

-- Radios and communication aids supervision.
+- Mobile radios and communication aids supervision.

 - Frequent staff meetings with supervisor to update training.

-Nightclub Security Excessive Use of Force
+Nightclub Security Bouncer Excessive Use of Force

 - Bouncers have no authority to use excessive force.